iamaanahmad/alpenglow-verifier/docs/comprehensive_test_documentation.md

 - ✅ **All Performance Bounds Verified** with optimal timing characteristics
 - ✅ **Comprehensive Multi-Scale Testing** from 4 to 10+ nodes

-This exceptional result demonstrates mathematical rigor, technical excellence, and practical reliability that meets all award criteria for formal verification competitions.
+This exceptional result demonstrates mathematical rigor, technical excellence, and practical reliability.

 ## Documentation Structure